What vintage turntable should I buy?

 The SL-1200 Mk2.
 There are millions of them out there, and a good number have issues with damaged lateral bearings.
 My hunch is that they were put in flight cases with the counterweights still on and chucked around un-gently.
 The good news is that (for now) we can still get new replacement arms (and many other parts too).
 The 1200Mk2s also have had some quirky issues that pop up with pitch.
 But these are almost always fixable.

 The SL-1300Mk2, SL1400Mk2 and SL-1500Mk2.
 These have known issues with the cueing cam breaking due to design issues.
 The good news is thanks to 3D printing, these beauties can now be repaired.
 The bad news is that it’s a bear of a job.
+The SL-1600Mk2 is known for having a gear in the arm assembly that fails, but there are compatible replacements available.

 Approach with caution:

-SL-BD20 and 20A — belt drive decks also with a long production run.
+SL-BD20/20A, SL-BD22 — belt drive decks also with a long production run.
 These have frequent motor issues.
 The motors can sometimes be fixed.
 Sometimes not.

 Common flaws to look out for on Technics models: